A boats anchor agains a futuristic background with rectangle patterns

 For this article, we won’t be creating the most fancy examples out there, this is a (complete) basic introduction with clear examples.
 After reading this, you sould have a solid basic understanding on how this anchoring system works.

 Note: This article and examples within have been updated on the 9th of August with the new spec.
-Some of those changes will only be available in the next two Chrome versions.
-As support for this feature is still limited to Chrome at the moment, I decided to update this article.
+For just once, I decided to update this article.
 You can find information about the updates here.

 Anchoring API - two specs merged into one?